 Nine months later, historically low oil prices and hurricane after hurricane, (after hurricane), here we are!!
 We feel completely disconnected and are faced with adjusting to a new way.

 I started my new job at Onward the day the state shut down.
 What about my schedule?
 My plan?
-I wasnt even able go into offices to hand out my new business cards!
+I wasn’t even able to go into offices to hand out my new business cards!

 How was I going to develop new accounts without face to face meetings?